bcgov/platform-developer-docs/src/docs/openshift-projects-and-access/grant-user-access-openshift.md

 Technical leads grant namespace access.
 For more information, see [Using RBAC to define and apply permissions](https://docs.openshift.com/container-platform/4.9/authentication/using-rbac.html).

 Follow these best practices when you grant namespace access to a user:
-- Include the `@github` or `@idir` suffixes on the usernames when you grant access.
+- Include the `@github` or `@idir` suffixes on the usernames when you grant access
 - All usernames on our platform are lowercase.
-For example, the username `TheBestDev@github` won't work, but `thebestdev@github` does work.
+For example, the username `TheBestDev@github` won't work, but `thebestdev@github` does work
 - Grant the least privileges needed to do the work.
 Keep the number of users with administrator access low.
-Edit is sufficient for most developers.
+Edit is sufficient for most developers

 ---
 Related links: